 Wallins thinks there’s an underserved market for halvah.
 Right now, there’s one major U.S. halvah factory, she says, Brooklyn’s Joyva Corp.
 Nobody does small-batch halvah.

 “I grew up in a family of unadventurous eaters.
 I’m the only one who liked it,” she admits.

 But halvah has lots going for it, namely that it’s healthy.

 “Sesame seeds are a quarter protein and half fat.
 It’s the oiliest seed on the planet, but it’s the good kind of oil that clears out cholesterol,” she says.

-Plus, it’s versatile: Eat it with peanut butter for breakfast, or enjoy it alongside figs and dates as they do in Persia for dessert.
+Plus, it’s versatile: Eat it on pita with butter for breakfast, or enjoy it alongside figs and dates as they do in Persia for dessert.

 Wallins got her start running a coffee bar, Beans, in the 1990s in Brookline and at the Mall at Chestnut Hill.
 Later, she opened a clothing boutique, Essentia, in Wellesley.